 Whether you have cold data, warm data, old or new, a successful email program can lead to an increase in the number of new opportunities.
-But rigorous analysis of the performance results can provide so much more to your overall marketing than just an increase in new opportunities.
+But rigorous analysis of the B2B email marketing data and performance results can provide so much more to your overall marketing than just an increase in new opportunities.

 It’s obvious that we all have different tastes, issues and interests, so receiving a relevant experience is ultimately what we all would like.
 But how do you do this based upon a limited amount of intelligence and insights?
 Well, you test, learn and develop insight through behaviour.